VladimirPodolian/HTFW/README.md

 It also requires the presence of `chromderiver` in the `PATH` environment variable.
 For MacOS, `chromderiver` can be installed with `brew install chromedriver`

-With the command `tox -e py39-ui --`
+Start by command `tox -e py39-ui --`

 Tests are running in `headless mode` and in `4 threads` by default.

 ### API automation:
-With the command `tox -e py39-api --`
+Start by command `tox -e py39-api --`

 ---

 # Allure report:
-Allure report can be generated after `local` and `docker` automation runs by:
+Allure report can be generated after `local` or `docker` automation by:
 - `allure serve .tox/.tmp/allure/ui_tests` for ui automation
 - `allure serve .tox/.tmp/allure/api_tests` for api automation